VCTLabs/bruce/README.txt

 =================================================

 - displays ReStructuredText content with one page per section or transition
+- has a "bullet mode" which displays one page per *bullet point*
 - handling of *most* of ReStructuredText, including:

   * inline markup for emphasis, strong and literal